typescript-package/currency/README.md

 ### `Currencies`

+The class to store codes of the currencies.

 ```typescript
 import { Currencies } from '@typescript-package/currency';
 ```

 ### `CurrencyValue`

+The currency value class for representing and manipulating monetary values.

 ```typescript
 import { CurrencyValue } from '@typescript-package/currency';
 ```

 ### `Exchange`

+The `Exchange` class provides functionality to fetch and manage currency exchange rates, and perform conversions using the `Conversion` class.

 ```typescript
 import { Exchange } from '@typescript-package/currency';